 Posted by admin on Thu, Jul 16, 2015 @ 1:06 AM

-The growth of urban areas, characterised by extensive impervious surfaces and limited vegetative cover, has altered the natural water balance leading to a much greater discharge of waste water and poor quality runoff.
-Infiltration into ground water is reduced and quality may also be degraded due to the presence of pollutants, which in turn damage aquatic habitats.
+Learning how to harvest rain water has been a growing topic for our cities across the globe.
+The growth of urban areas, characterized by extensive impervious surfaces and limited vegetative cover, has altered the natural water balance leading to a much greater discharge of wastewater and poor-quality runoff.
+Infiltration into groundwater is reduced and quality may also be degraded due to the presence of pollutants, which in turn damage aquatic habitats.
 Limited tree cover reduces water storage in root systems, the release of water into the atmosphere through transpiration, and natural pollution filtering through tree roots especially.

-Green building techniques also aim to reduce the impact of buildings on the environment and human health.
-The use of renewable resources is emphasised including harvesting rainwater from roofs and using plants and trees to reduce rainwater runoff and improve the quality of water flowing into streams and natural courses.
-Other techniques involve the use of permeable surfaces to enhance the replenishment of ground water.
+Aim to reduce the impact of buildings on the environment and human health.
+The use of renewable resources is emphasized including harvesting rainwater from roofs and using plants and trees to reduce rainwater runoff and improve the quality of water flowing into streams and natural courses.
+Other techniques involve the use of permeable surfaces to enhance the replenishment of groundwater.